FACTBOX-Republican incumbents hold off Democratic challengers for U.S. Senate | Politics

 Freshman Republican Senator Dan Sullivan is favored to hold onto his seat in a closely contested election battle against Al Gross, an independent who is running as the Democratic Party nominee.
 The latest polling shows Sullivan with a slim 3 percentage point lead, according to the poll-tracking website FiveThirtyEight.com.
 But polling data has shifted the lead back and forth in recent weeks.
 Gross has also out-fundraised Sullivan by a factor of more than 2-to-1.

-ARIZONA Republican Senator Martha McSally lagged Democratic challenger Mark Kelly in fundraising and trails him by an average of nearly 6 percentage points in opinion polls, according to the campaign tracking website RealClearPolitics.com.
+ARIZONA Republican Senator Martha McSally lagged Democratic challenger Mark Kelly in fundraising and trailed him by an average of nearly 6 percentage points in opinion polls, according to the campaign tracking website RealClearPolitics.com.

 McSally, a former U.S. representative and U.S. Air Force combat pilot, was appointed to the seat once held by the late Republican Senator John McCain after losing her 2018 Senate bid to Democrat Kyrsten Sinema.
 Kelly, a former astronaut and U.S. Navy combat pilot, has been leading McSally in opinion polls for more than a year.
 GEORGIA

-First-term Republican Senator David Perdue, a wealthy businessman who promotes himself as a Trump ally, trails Democratic challenger Jon Ossoff by a razor-thin 1 percentage point margin, according to RealClearPolitics.com.
+First-term Republican Senator David Perdue, a wealthy businessman who promotes himself as a Trump ally, trailed Democratic challenger Jon Ossoff by a razor-thin 1 percentage point margin in polls, according to RealClearPolitics.com.
 Ossoff, an investigative journalist and media executive, ran a powerful campaign for a U.S. House of Representatives special election in 2017 but ultimately lost.
 Democrats believe he could oust Perdue, partly as a result of public dislike for Trump's handling of the COVID-19 pandemic that has hit Georgia hard.

 Perdue's is one of two Georgia Senate seats that could be settled by a January runoff if no candidates receives more than 50% of the vote.
 MAINE